 Continuing with yesterday’s post about building your website around an HTML5 Up template, I wanted to tackle other features on the site.
 Yesterday I showed how to go about uploading a template to your file manager, and I explained how to make a few basic changes including editing your browser tab title & fixing how your header title links back to your homepage.
 I also went over how to add your own custom photos, and how to rename them to match the code in your index.html file.

-However portfolio.labrumfield.com still has a glaring issue- currently the about section looks like this:
+However labrumfield.com/portfolio (UPDATE: this has now been moved to labrumfield.com/portfolio-test.) still has a glaring issue- currently the about section looks like this:

 The generic text is there, yes, but also that contact form is currently leading no where.
 These items are also resting in the index.html file within my file manager, so that’s where I’ll be.